-Option 3.2: Modifications of existing SEI messages to be used in single layer context
+Modifications of existing SEI messages to be used in single layer context

 Description

 In this option, the current SEI messages syntax and semantics are modified to be allow their usage in the context of single layer bitstream.
-This has the advantage to not duplicate functionality across the specification.
+This has the advantage to not duplicate the functionality in the specification.

-Note that the way to express that a layer contains pictures carrying depth maps depends on the option presented above.
-As a result, the proposed text below remains generic when it comes to refer to such layer type.

-For brevity, only the modifications for the Depth representation information SEI message are presented.
-Similar changes to allow the single layer context would need to be made if this option is chosen.

 Proposed text with tracked changes

 F.14.3.8 Alpha channel information SEI message semantics

-The alpha channel information SEI message provides information about alpha channel sample values and post-processing, an alpha blending process, applied to the decoded alpha planes coded in auxiliary pictures of type AUX_ALPHA, and one or more associated primary pictures.
-The alpha blending process is a process not specified by this document, in which an auxiliary coded picture is used in combination with a primary coded picture and with other data not specified by this document in the display process.
-In an alpha blending process, the samples of an auxiliary coded picture are interpreted as indications of the degree of opacity (or, equivalently, the degrees of transparency) associated with the corresponding luma samples of the primary coded picture.
+The alpha channel information SEI message provides information about alpha picture sample values and post-processing, an alpha blending process, applied to the decoded alpha planes coded in auxiliary pictures of type AUX_ALPHA or to alpha maps coded in non-auxiliary pictures, and one or more associated primary pictures.
+The alpha blending process is a process not specified by this document, in which an alpha coded picture is used in combination with a primary coded picture and with other data not specified by this document in the display process.
+In an alpha blending process, the samples of an alpha coded picture are interpreted as indications of the degree of opacity (or, equivalently, the degrees of transparency) associated with the corresponding luma samples of the primary coded picture.